Southern Resident Orcas

 Present Day

-There are currently 74 individuals in the Southern Resident orca population – 25 in J Pod, 15 in K Pod and 34 in L Pod.
+As of May 2024, there are 74 individuals in the Southern Resident orca population – 25 in J Pod, 15 in K Pod and 34 in L Pod.
 This marks the lowest number in L Pod since the Orca Survey census began in 1976.
-But a hopeful sign is that there are seven new calves in the population since 2019, indicating that the mothers were able to find enough salmon during the months leading up to their births.
+But a hopeful sign is that there are nine surviving calves in the population since 2019, indicating that the mothers were able to find enough salmon during the months leading up to their births.
 These little ones inspire us to continue with our education and advocacy efforts.

 A Call to Action